Delivery, return, contact and other information

 - Usually your shoes come with a chit that says

 "please return with a note for refund or replacement" and the address in large letters

 American and Australian customers get a reminder about the cost of airmail replacements, and a request to write "returns - no tariff due" or such on the customs sticker to avoid tariffs on parcels valued over £18.

-- If business picks-up we might get an account with Rebound, who organsise this kind of thing, but for now you have to organise your own postage label payment.
+- If business picks-up we might get an account with Rebound or Zigzag, who organize this kind of thing, but for now you have to organize your own postage label payment.
 Sometimes we can email a paid address label, but they expire quickly.

-Lost post - how long to wait? - see Royalmail.com/redelivery
+Lost post - how long to wait? - see royalmail.com/receiving-mail/redelivery

 - UK Royal Mail tracking confirms delivery, and it's very rare for anything to be lost.
 Unfortunately, cheap postage has no tracking for the stages before delivery.

 If you get a red card through your letter box headed "Something for you" you are in luck because it allows you to collect the parcel from a sorting office or tells you which neighbour it was left with.
 You can also email veganline to ask if there's any note of delivery on the web.